Collinsport: Brewster's

 Brewster's is a local department store.
 Another long-standing name in the community, the Brewster surname has been mentioned as long ago as the 1840s, no doubt an ancestor of the current family.

 Collins General Store

 Nestled in the heart of the village, the cool, high-ceilinged store is recessed from the street with an office on one end, and adjoining warehouses.
 The Collins General Store is known for its wide variety of wares — notably its bulk supply of pickles and cheeses.

 Collinsport Hospital

-While not as large as a major New York City hospital, Collinsport can certainly hold its own as far as patient care and medical technology with the generous donations of the Collins family and, progressive doctors, such as David Woodard and Eric Lang (or Cyrus Longworth in Parallel Time).
+While not as large as a major New York City hospital, Collinsport can certainly hold its own as far as patient care and medical technology with the generous donations of the Collins family and, progressive doctors, such as David Woodard (played by Richard Woods, Robert Gerringer and Peter Turgeon) and Eric Lang (Addison Powell) as well as Cyrus Longworth (Christopher Pennock) in Parallel Time.

 Cranshaw House

 This was a large, Gothic estate built upon the beach near Widow's Hill.
 It is located a very short distance away from the equally impressive Collinwood estate and a small footpath existed connecting the two properties together.
 A mariner named Captain Cranshaw built the house some time in the 1800s.
 (Note: This relates to continuity established by the Marilyn Ross novels.)